Everyday physical activity for school-age children

 Helping your child get started with organised sport

-Children can get interested in sport through play.
-For example, street or backyard cricket can build skills and confidence for organised cricket competition.
+Play is one of the best ways to get your child interested and help them develop a positive attitude to sports.
+For example, backyard cricket can build interest, skills and confidence for organised cricket competition.

-You can help your child gain confidence by giving her plenty of opportunities to practise physical skills like kicking, hitting and throwing.
-For example, you could get your child to hit, throw or kick different sorts of balls as far as she can.
-Once she’s stronger, you could work on her accuracy by getting her to hit a target.
-And you could help with her coordination by getting her to catch a bouncy ball.
+You can also build your child’s confidence by giving them plenty of opportunities to practise physical skills.
+For example, you could get your child to hit, throw or kick different sorts of balls as far as they can.
+As your child gets stronger, they can work on accuracy by aiming at a target.
+And catching a bouncy ball can improve their coordination.

 Some children don’t like sports, and that’s OK.
-You might be able to help your child enjoy sport more.
-Or you could encourage her to try other hobbies that keep her active – for example, dancing, bike riding, going on family walks, collecting shells, doing land care and exploring outdoor areas.
+You could encourage your child to try other active hobbies – for example, dancing, bike riding, going on family walks, collecting shells, doing land care and exploring outdoor areas.

 Balancing screen time and physical activity

 Sometimes screen time can mean school-age children sit still for too long without a break.
-But it doesn’t have to be this way – you can use screen time to get your child moving.
+But you can use screen time to get your child moving.
 For example, you can try things like:

 - planning a walk with your child using a digital map

-- videoing your child learning a new skill like shooting hoops, and replaying the footage so your child can see himself learning
+- videoing your child learning a new skill like shooting hoops, and replaying the footage so your child can see themselves learning

 - choosing video dance games or virtual sports simulators for your child.

 And remember – healthy screen time is all about balance.
-It’s good for your child’s development to do lots of different activities, including physical activity, creative play, social play, reading and screen time.
+It’s good for your child’s development to do plenty of different activities, including physical activity, creative play, social play, reading and screen time.